-Given is a $n \times n$ board with n^2 fields.
-A knight -- being allowed to move according to the rules of chess -- is placed on the field with initial coordinates x0, y0.
-The problem is to find a covering of the entire board, if there exists one, i.e. to compute a tour of n^2 -1 moves such that every field of the board is visited exactly once.
+Given is a $n \times n$ board with $n^2$ fields.
+A knight - being allowed to move according to the rules of chess - is placed on the field with initial coordinates x0, y0.
+The problem is to find a covering of the entire board, if there exists one, i.e. to compute a tour of $n^2$ -1 moves such that every field of the board is visited exactly once.

-The obvious way to reduce the problem of covering n^2 fields is to consider the problem of either performing a next move or finding out that none is possible.
-Let us therefore define an algorithm trying to perform a next move.
-A first approach is the following:.
+The obvious way to reduce the problem of covering n fields is to consider the problem of either performing a next move or finding out that none is possible.
+Let us define the corresponding algorithm.
+A first approach is to employ a linear search in order to find the next move from which the tour can be completed: